Abarim Publications' online Biblical Hebrew Dictionary

 This verb's derivatives are:

-- The masculine noun יורה (yoreh), meaning early rain, which is the rain that falls from October to December (Deuteronomy 11:14, Jeremiah 5:24).
+- The masculine noun יורה (yoreh), meaning early rain, which is the rain that falls from October to December, at the beginning of the agricultural year (Deuteronomy 11:14, Jeremiah 5:24).

 - Most striking is the feminine noun תורה (tora), which is the familiar word Torah.
 BDB Theological Dictionary proposes that this word may have originated in the casting of lots, but here at Abarim Publications we find the connection to the above mentioned symbolic structure more compelling.
 The meanings of our noun fall into three categories: